Facel3ssR0nin/l10n-xml-values-comparator/README.md

 # xml-strings-comparator
-Tool for comparing strings  from 2 xml files
+Tool for comparing strings  from 2 xml files by using levenshtein method